Psychiatric Nurse Practitioner Salary

 $160,000 to $210,000+

-Where PMHNPs earn the most
+Where Psychiatric Nurse Practitioners earn the most

 Employer type moves pay more than tenure does.
 Practice ownership and high-volume telehealth sit far above salaried clinic roles.